pingcap/docs/sql/date-and-time-types.md

 When dealing with date and time value types, note:

 + Although TiDB tries to interpret different formats, the date-portion must be in the format of year-month-day (for example, '1998-09-04'), rather than month-day-year or day-month-year.
-+ If the year-portion of a date is specified as 2 digits, TiDB converts it based on rules which will be specified in the later section of this document ( "Two-digit year-portion contained in the date" ) .
++ If the year-portion of a date is specified as 2 digits, TiDB converts it based on [specific rules](#two-digit-year-portion-contained-in-the-date).
 + If a numeric value is needed in the context, TiDB automatically converts the date or time value into a numeric type.
-For example,
+For example:

     ```sql
     mysql> SELECT NOW(), NOW()+0, NOW(3)+0;